 Communicating with insurance companies can be frustrating.
 Defendants’ insurers may hire teams of people and implement a variety of strategies when trying to reduce the value of your claim.
 Furthermore, insurance companies will often attempt to entice low settlement agreements in the aftermath of an accident.

 Before reaching a settlement agreement, injured parties need to assess the full extent of their injuries and evaluate the full range of legal options available to them.
 Accordingly, after sustaining a personal injury, you should not speak with any other party’s insurance company until you have reviewed your case with our experienced personal injury lawyers.
-Our attorneys can help you understand the true value of your claim.

 When Should I Hire an Atlanta Personal Injury Lawyer?

 Quickly hiring a lawyer can help you avoid certain pitfalls in the legal process.
 Even if you are unsure about taking legal action for your injuries, you should arrange to speak to a lawyer about your options as soon as possible.
-Our personal injury attorneys are here to help you carefully decide your next move.

 The sooner you hire a lawyer, the sooner they can start looking for evidence, and the more likely you will obtain evidence before it is lost or destroyed.
 Evidence does not last forever, and some evidence is fleeting.
 For example, important witnesses might move away from the area, or accident scenes might be cleared away by law enforcement.
 Hiring a lawyer as soon as possible might help you avoid losing valuable evidence.